-The Useless Information web site was created by me, Steve Silverman, in the very early days of the World Wide Web.
-I never recorded the exact date that I started the web site, but I still have e-mail messages from 1995.
-At the time there were only an estimated 25,000 web sites worldwide.
+The Useless Information website was created by me, Steve Silverman, in the very early days of the World Wide Web.
+I never recorded the exact date that I started the website (most likely in July/August 1994), but I still have e-mail messages dating back to 1995.
+At the time, there were only an estimated 25,000 websites worldwide.

-I am a science teacher at Chatham High School, which is located near Albany, New York.
-I currently teach Physics and Earth Science.
-I originally started collecting these stories as a way to make my classes more interesting, but little of what I research outside of school ever makes it into the classroom.
+For thirty years, I was a science teacher at Chatham High School, which is located near Albany, New York.
+I taught both Physics and Earth Science.
+I originally started collecting these stories as a way to make my classes more interesting, although little of what I researched outside of school ever made it into the classroom.

 I was born in Brooklyn, NY.
 That’s a picture of me at birth on the left.

-When I turned eight years old, my parents picked up and moved to the boonies – the tiny town of Thompsonville, NY.
-(Not too far from the site of the 1969 Woodstock concert).
-Don’t drive through the town too fast – if you blink you will miss it.
+When I turned eight years old, my parents picked up and moved to the boonies – the tiny town of Thompsonville in the Catskill mountains of New York.
+(Not too far from the site of the 1969 Woodstock concert.)
+Don’t drive through Thompsonville quickly – if you blink you may miss it.

-I attended the Monticello Central School district, but my solid B average and typical teenage lack of motivation assured that I would win no awards at the graduation ceremony.
-(Unless you include perfect attendance in my senior year).
+From third grade through graduation, I attended the Monticello Central School district.
+My solid B average and typical teenage lack of motivation assured me that I would win no awards at the graduation ceremony.
+(Unless you include perfect attendance in my senior year.)
 Check out my yearbook picture on the right.
 (You have to laugh at that one.)

-After graduation, I found out quickly that there were no jobs to be found in the geology field.
-As a result, I worked for two years as a combination sales engineer/marketing manager for a marketing company near my parents’ home.
-The company sold industrial controls which would require pages to describe.
-It had all of the hints of a dead end job, so I knew that it was time to move on.
+After graduation, I quickly found out that there were no jobs available in the field of geology.
+As a result, I worked for two years as a combination sales engineer/marketing manager for a company near my parents’ home.
+The company sold industrial controls that would require pages to describe.
+It had all of the hints of a dead-end job, so I knew that it was time to move on.

 I love to go to the movies.
 Among my favorites are The Shawshank Redemption, Rear Window, Psycho (I’m a big Hitchcock fan), and The Wizard of Oz.
 I can’t think of the worst.
 I guess I just put the bad ones out of my mind and forget about them.

 So what do I do in my spare time?
 I spend a lot of my time reading.
 In particular, I love to read old newspapers.
-Years ago I had to do this by going to the library and loading up reels of microfilm, but now it is just a few clicks of a mouse button away at home.
+Years ago, the only way to do this was to go to the library and load up reels of microfilm, but now all it takes is a few clicks of a mouse button to pull up some old articles.

 Of course, I don’t limit myself to just reading.

-In the summertime I love to ride my bike and go on hikes with my wife.
-For a good hike, I have been known to head down to Lake Minnewaska near New Paltz.
+In the summertime, I love to ride my bike and go on hikes with my wife Mary Jane.
+For a good hike, we have been known to go up into the Adirondack mountains or head down to Lake Minnewaska near New Paltz.

 I am also an avid inventor.
 I’m sure that I have over one hundred inventions in various stages of development.
 Some are worth nothing and others are worth a fortune.
-My first invention, the Expandable Universe, is in the prototype stage.
-It is the first truly expandable enclosure for small birds, reptiles, small pets, plants, and small children (just kidding!).
+My first invention, the Expandable Universe, is still in the prototype stage.
+It is the first truly expandable enclosure for small birds, reptiles, small pets, plants, and small children (just kidding on that children part!).
 You can see it at ExpandableUniverse.com.

-As for the books Einstein’s Refrigerator and Lindbergh’s Artificial Heart, that was just a fluke.
-You read all the time about authors that spend years trying to sell their manuscript.
+As for the books Einstein’s Refrigerator, Lindbergh’s Artificial Heart, and The Flip Side of History, that was just a fluke.
+You read all the time about authors who spend years trying to sell their manuscripts.
 I took the complete opposite approach.
 I never even tried.
 Writing a book was the farthest thing from my mind.
-Then, a literary agent in New York stumbled across my web site and thought that it would make a good book.
+Then, a literary agent in New York City stumbled across my website and thought that it would make a great book.
 He contacted me, but I really wasn’t interested.
 My friend Barb, however, got on my case and had me call him.
 The rest just fell into place.
-Hey, I even got a full page in the National Enquirer from this thing.
+Hey, I even got a full page in the National Enquirer from writing my first book.
 You know that you’re something when you make the Enquirer…

-Lastly, here’s a picture of my wife Mary Jane and I outside of our garage standing over one of her mutant flowers:
+Lastly, here’s a picture of my wife Mary Jane and me outside of our garage standing over one of her mutant flowers: